moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

       <li>at small $T$ the wavefront is a short arc near $(T, 0)$;</li>
       <li>at $T \approx \pi$ it lengthens and starts to flatten;</li>
       <li>around $T \approx 2\pi$ — the smallest period $4K(0)$ in the swept
-        family (the near-straight $k \to 0$ geodesics) — the first
+        family (the near-straight $k \to 0$ curves) — the first
-        <em>cusps appear</em> at the corners of the wavefront: these are the
+        <em>cusps appear</em> at the corners of the wavefront: the first
-        first conjugate points (marked with red rings);</li>
+        conjugate points <em>of the elastica problem</em> (red rings) — the free SR inflectional geodesics have none (Sachkov 2011, Thm 2.1);</li>
       <li>as $T$ grows the wavefront self-intersects: those crossings
         are the Maxwell stratum drawn in Figure A5.2.</li>
     </ol>
     Press <em>play</em> to animate $T$ continuously.
-The four-fold astroid-like cusp pattern is the projection of the SR conjugate locus to the plane.
+The four-fold astroid-like cusp pattern is the plane caustic of the elastica family — Euler's elastic problem does develop conjugate points, even though the free SR inflectional geodesics never do.
   </figcaption>
 </figure>